iberodev/EntityFramework6394/README.md

 * Trigger the sample by sending a GET request to:

 ```
-GET localhost: http://localhost:57092/api/test should return a list but it crashes
+GET localhost: http://localhost:57092/api/test should return a list
 ```